-Students who are regular non-attenders are at risk of alienation from education that can lead to decreased options for future learning pathways.
+Students who are regular non-attenders are at risk of alienation from education which can lead to fewer future learning opportunities.

-- Improve disengaged students' knowledge and understanding within a range of subjects in a relaxed and enjoyable environment through interactive learning approaches.
+- Improve the knowledge and understanding of disengaged students across a range of subjects in a relaxed and enjoyable environment.

 DFE Guidelines to Alternative Provision:

-Ensuring a good education for children who cannot attend school because of health needs’
+'Ensuring a good education for children who cannot attend school because of health needs’

-· good academic attainment on par with mainstream schools – particularly in English, maths and science (including IT) – with appropriate accreditation and qualifications;
+'good academic attainment on par with mainstream schools – particularly in English, maths and science (including IT) – with appropriate accreditation and qualifications;'

 the specific personal, social and academic needs of pupils are properly identified and met in order to help them to overcome any barriers to attainment;

 improved pupil motivation and self-confidence, attendance and engagement with education; and

-clearly defined objectives, including the next steps following the placement such as reintegration into mainstream education, further education, training or employment.
+clearly-defined objectives, including the 'next steps' following the placement, such as reintegration into mainstream education, further education, training or employment.

 Our guidelines for attendance codes cover different areas, but benefits all involved.